craquinterogo/craquinterogo.github.io/whatilike.md

 ---
 title: I like
 layout: whatilike
-description: 'The professional pathway I chose to walk <br>could perfectly be described by what I like to do.'
+description: "The professional pathway I chose to walk <br>could perfectly be described by what I like to do."
 image: assets/images/pic07.jpg
 nav-menu: true
 ---